 On October 23, 2001, police arrested Scaife for tampering with a witness.
 Police interviewed Scaife at that time, and his statements corroborated those made by the Martin brothers.
 Scaife admitted that he thought Walker had set up Dillard.
 He acknowledged that he beat up Prezont at the impound lot and that Cary had had a gun there.

-The district court issued written findings based on the evidence produced at the hearing and sentenced Dillard to 235 months imprisonment after applying a two level enhancement for possession of a dangerous weapon under United States Sentencing Guidelines [U.S.S.G.] § 2D1.1(b)(1), a two level enhancement for obstruction of justice under § 3C1.1, and a two level enhancement for a leadership role under § 3B1.1(c).
-The district court denied Dillard's request for an adjustment for acceptance of responsibility under § 3E1.1, found that he did not qualify for the safety valve under § 5C1.2, and sentenced him at the low end of the guideline range.
+The district court issued written findings based on the evidence produced at the hearing and sentenced Dillard to 235 months imprisonment after applying a two level enhancement for possession of a dangerous weapon under United States Sentencing Guidelines [U.S.S.G.]

-Based on its written findings from the evidentiary hearing, the district court sentenced Scaife to 188 months after applying a two level enhancement for possession of a dangerous weapon under § 2D1.1(b)(1) and a two level enhancement for obstruction of justice under § 3C1.1.
-The district court found that Scaife was not entitled to an adjustment for acceptance of responsibility under § 3E1.1 and did not qualify for the safety valve under § 5C1.2.
-It sentenced him at the low end of the guideline range.
+Based on its written findings from the evidentiary hearing, the district court sentenced Scaife to 188 months after applying a two level enhancement for possession of a dangerous weapon under

-On appeal, Dillard and Scaife challenge their sentencing enhancements for possession of a gun and obstruction of justice.
+On appeal, Dillard аnd Scaife challenge their sentencing enhancements for possession of a gun and obstruction of justice.
 Dillard also challenges the enhancement for his role in the offense.
-A district court's application of the guidelines to the facts is reviewed de novo and its factual findings for clear error.
+A district court‘s application of the guidelines to the facts is reviewed de novo and its factual findings for clear error.
 United States v.
 Willey, 350 F.3d 736, 738 (8th Cir.
 2003).

 The district court did not err in enhancing both sentences for possession of a firearm.
 Scaife admitted when he was questioned by the police that Cary had a gun during their stop at the impound lot.
-He acknowledged that they used the gun to kidnap and intimidate Prezont because they believed he was responsible for Dillard's arrest.
-There was also evidence that Scaife waived a gun and threatened Prezont and Marques in a driveby near their house.
-The fact that this second gun was never recovered is immaterial because the testimony of the Martins was sufficient to establish Scaife's possession of a firearm.
+He acknowledged that they used the gun to kidnap and intimidate Prezont because they believed he was responsible for Dillard‘s arrest.
+There was also evidence that Scaife waived a gun and threatened Prezont and Marques in a drive by near their house.
+The fact that this second gun was never recovered is immaterial because the testimony of the Martins was sufficient to establish Scaife‘s possession of a firearm.
 Id.
 Their testimony that Dillard was with Scaife when he used the gun to threaten them was also enough to show that Dillard had constructive possession of the firearm.
 Id. at 1214.
 The display of both firearms was in furtherance of the drug conspiracy since the guns were used to discourage cooperation with law enforcement and to intimidate the Martins.
 The evidence supported the findings that Scaife and Dillard possessed a firearm and that it was connected with their offense.

 The district court found that Scaife and Dillard threatened Walker and the Martins several times after Dillard‘s arrest for drug possession.
 Testimony at the evidentiary hearing showed that the group did not tolerate informants and that the threats made by Dillard and Scaife were consistent with the Gangster Disciples rule against informing.
 Prezont described this rule as “stitches for snitches” or “snitches in ditches.”
 Threatening incidents implicating appellants occurred at the Hennepin County Jail, the impound lot, the KFC, and at the home of the Martins’ mother before and after Walker‘s killing.
 Police records indicate that Dillard called Cary from the Hennepin County Jail shortly before the incident at the impound lot where Cary displayed a gun and Prezont was beaten.
 Scaife admitted to police that he and his associates went to the impound lot because Dillard had been arrested and Prezont was responsible.
 Once released from jail, Dillard arranged a meeting at the KFC to confront Prezont about his responsibility for the arrest and to prompt him to take care of Walker.
 There was evidence that Dillard and Scaife tried to silence Walker and intimidate his relatives by displaying firearms, yelling death threats, and beating them on a number of occasions.

 Scaife relies on United States v.
 Stolba, 357 F.3d 850 (8th Cir.
-2004), to argue that his enhancement was improper because he did not know that he was being investigated at the time of any obstructive conduct.
-The facts of this case are very different from Stolba, however, because there the defendant's obstructive behavior undisputedly occurred well before any investigation into his offenses.
+2004), to argue that his enhancement was imрroper because he did not know that he was being investigated at the time of any obstructive conduct.
+The facts of this case are very different from Stolba, however, because there the defendant‘s obstructive behavior undisputedly occurred well before any investigation into his offenses.
 Id. at 851.
-Here, the investigation into the drug conspiracy began with the arrest of Damian Walker and his arranged sale with Dillard.
+Here, the investigation into the drug conspiracy began with the arrest of Damian Wаlker and his arranged sale with Dillard.
 Scaife was involved in the same conspiracy as Dillard and the evidence showed that the conspirators knew Dillard had been arrested.
 When questioned by police, Scaife admitted that he knew there was an ongoing investigation of the drug activities.
-This case is more like Vaca, where the court found that the defendant's attempt to silence an informant and intimidate others showed that he believed he was under investigation.
-289 F.3d at 1049.
+This case is more like Vaca, where the court found that the defendant‘s attempt to silence an informant and intimidate others showed that he believed he was under investigation.
+Id. at 1049.
 The threatening actions by Scaife and other conspirators after Dillard was jailed for possession with intent to distribute support the finding that Scaife knew an investigation of their drug activities was underway.
 Id.

 After studying the record, we conclude that the district court did not err in enhancing the sentences of Dillard and Scaife for obstruction of justice.
-Although Dillard and Scaife argue that the court should have granted them acceptance of responsibility adjustments since they pled guilty, their involvement in obstructing justice could be considered by the district court as evidence that they had not accepted responsibility for their criminal conduct.
-See U.S.S.G. § 3E1.1 cmt. n.4.
-We see no clear error in the district court's findings, and we conclude it did not err in denying credits for acceptance of responsibility in the circumstances of this case.
+Although Dillard and Scaife argue that the court should have granted them acceptance of responsibility adjustments since they pled

 Dillard also argues that the district court erred in granting a two level enhancement based on his role in the offense because even if he was a gang leader, he was not a leader in the drug conspiracy.
 He contends that the government has not met its burden of showing that he was a leader in the offense and that the district court based its finding on his expensive car.
 He points out that the probation officer correctly characterized him as an average participant.
-Under U.S.S.G. § 3B1.1, a defendant's offense level can be increased by two levels if he was an organizer or leader of a criminal activity.
-For a leadership enhancement, a defendant must have at least directed or procured the aid of others.
-United States v.
-Encee, 256 F.3d 852, 854 (8th Cir.
-2001).
+Under

 The district court found that Dillard was a leader in the offense, that he was at the top of this particular Gangster Disciples group, and that he directed its activities, which included its crack cocaine distribution.
 These finding are not clearly erroneous and are supported by the record.
 Several witnesses, including Scaife, told police that Dillard supplied crack cocaine to other gang members for distribution.
-Scaife, Prezont, and Marques identified Dillard as being at the top of the gang's hierarchy, and Scaife explained that Dillard controlled the crack distribution by determining who he would hire to deal the drugs.
-Prezont's testimony corroborated this, for he testified that he introduced Walker to Dillard as a potential drug dealer.
+Scaife, Prezont, and Marques identified Dillard as being at the top of the gang‘s hierarchy, and Scaife explained that Dillard controlled the craсk distribution by determining who he would hire to deal the drugs.
+Prezont‘s testimony corroborated this, for he testified that he introduced Walker to Dillard as a potential drug dealer.
 The inference could also be made from the evidence that Dillard procured the aid of other gang members after he was arrested by informing them that Walker had set him up.
-The evidence suggests that the other gang members were acting either to protect Dillard or at his behest, in intimidating Walker and Prezont for breaking the code against informants.
-Scaife stated that they went to the impound lot because Dillard had been set up, that after the KFC incident he knew Walker would die, and that it was Dillard's idea to have Walker killed.
-The district court did not err by enhancing Dillard's sentence two levels for his leadership role.
+The evidence suggests that the othеr gang members were acting either to protect Dillard or at his behest, in intimidating Walker and Prezont for breaking the code against informants.
+Scaife stated that they went to the impound lot because Dillard had been set up, that after the KFC incident he knew Walker would die, and that it was Dillard‘s idea to have Walker killed.
+The district court did not err by enhancing Dillard‘s sentence two levеls for his leadership role.

 After our de novo review of the district court‘s application of the guidelines to factual findings supported by the record, we conclude that it did not err in enhancing appellants’ sentences.
 We therefore affirm the judgments of the district court.